Truc4/OotRandoCoop/README.md

 Load your rom and once you can see the spinning N64 logo you can enable the script in the Lua console by double clicking it.
 You're now ready to load up a save file and play.

 **Please note there will be a burst of lag the first time you load into the game.
 This is perfectly normal as the syncing system does its initial data collection.**

+##### Dedicated Server instructions:

+Running the node in Dedicated Server Mode means it will simply direct traffic for other people's games.

+Set your config file to have isClient: false and isMaster: true.
+Make sure master_server_port is open in your router.
+Give players the server's IP address to connect to.

 #### Technical Details
 This system is in two parts